 The new research crunches and compares data on payment choices in Australia, Austria, Canada, France, Germany, the Netherlands, and the U.S. The study shows notable differences among these countries: Germans and Austrians carry around and use the most cash; the Dutch love debit cards; paper checks are still relatively common in France and the U.S. Digital transactions are a parallel mechanism, not a substitute, for cash transactions, and cashless economy is actually a less-cash economy, as no economy can be fully cashless or no cashless economy as on date across the globe.
 Though some of the economies are close enough.

-People have already invested their so-called black money in property, real estates, gold, bitcoin (Strange humm as bitcoin can not be purchased against cash directly), forex and paid back all long out-standing bills and loans.
+People have already invested their so-called black money in property, real estates, gold, bitcoin (Strange!! as bitcoin cannot be purchased against cash directly), forex and paid back all long outstanding bills and loans.
 India eliminated 23 billion currency bills from circulation in an effort to fight tax evasion and corruption.
 November-2016 loan recovery for the entire Indian lending market was the record high in Indian history (91% plus).
-Some of the people have even paid for many months in advance along with clearing their long pending dues.
+Some of the people have even paid for many months in advance along with clearing their long-pending dues.
 Digital money is burdened with risks as well.

 In addition, the cash policy aims to curb some of the negative consequences associated with the high usage of physical cash in the economy.
-Cash cost is generally very high in the value chain for an example; from printing to central banks to banks to corporations and traders; everyone bears the high costs associated with volume cash handling.
+Cash cost is generally very high in the value chain for example; from printing to central banks to banks to corporations and traders; everyone bears the high costs associated with volume cash handling.
 Cash comes with high risk as it encourages robberies and other cash-related crimes.
-It also can lead to financial loss in the case of fire and flooding incidents.
+It also can lead to a financial loss in the case of fire and flooding incidents.

-As mentioned before in this post about issue on easy cash availability its been said that cash is anonymous and largely invisible to both tax collectors and debt collectors.
-And perhaps its biggest practical advantage is that it offers a tangible way of keeping track of your spending in real time, working even when your phone’s battery is dead.
+As mentioned before in this post about the issue of easy cash availability it’s been said that cash is anonymous and largely invisible to both tax collectors and debt collectors.
+And perhaps its biggest practical advantage is that it offers a tangible way of keeping track of your spending in real-time, working even when your phone’s battery is dead.
 That may be why, in all seven countries, the study found low-income people were far more likely to use cash than high-income consumers.

 I tried to present the facts with cold, hard numbers above with all my research, experience on India ground and experience from various markets, and leave it up to readers to reach their conclusion.
 But a word of caution from the authors here to every reader out there; next time you want to enthusiastically say that cash is more expensive to manage than cashless, think again.
 Next time you get excited about enabling tap-to-pay with NFC phones, be careful what you wish for.
 A cash payment may well be better for your bottom line.